PTSSpace/MANIsimulation/README.md

 It is assumed that you have installed catkin and sourced your environment.
 It is also assumed that you already have a catkin workspace called *catkin_ws*.

-Clone MANIsimulation into your catkin workspace.
+1. Clone MANIsimulation into your catkin workspace.

 ```
 $ cd ~/catkin_ws/src
 $ git clone https://github.com/PTScientists/MANIsimulation.git
 ```

-Build your catkin workspace.
+2. Build your catkin workspace.
 ```
 $ cd ~/catkin_ws
 $ catkin_make
 ```

-Launch the simulation.
+3. Launch the simulation.
 ```
 $ roslaunch manisim gazebo.launch
 ```
 You should see a MANI rover in an empty gazebo world.
 Have fun!
+_If you get an error, check whether your graphic card is [compatible with Gazebo](https://github.com/PTScientists/MANIsimulation/blob/master/README.md#gazebo)._

 ## Gazebo
 gazebo system requirements: http://wiki.ros.org/simulator_gazebo/SystemRequirements